 Securing Your Perfect Candidate

 In the search for specialist talent, in an ever-competitive candidate market, there is nothing more frustrating than losing out on the perfect candidate.
-So here are my top 6 tips to securing top notch talent:
+So here are our top 6 tips for securing top-notch talent:

 - Understand your marketplace: It’s vital when setting out on the hunt for talent that you know what the marketplace looks like, how buoyant it is, salary expectations, geographical constraints, and just how niche is niche (i.e. are you looking for a purple unicorn… and if yes, are you happy to wait for said unicorn?).
 Incidentally, as consultants, this is something we’re always happy to advise on before you embark on the recruitment journey.